 She earned her master's degree in broadcast journalism from Northwestern University's Medill School of Journalism.
 She proudly received her bachelor of arts degree in journalism from Norfolk State University.

-Her work in both television and radio has netted Lisa numerous awards, including being recognized twice by the National Association of Black Journalists (NABJ).
+Her work in both television and radio has netted Lisa numerous awards, including an Emmy for Outstanding Military Program/Special (2015) where she served as Host and Executive Producer of WHRO's Veterans Voices Town Hall.
+Lisa has been recognized twice by the National Association of Black Journalists (NABJ).
 Lisa produced the WHRO documentary "Code Switching" which looks at a person's ability to transition from slang to standard English and how the inability to do so can impact what you earn.
 Code Switching won NABJ's 2011 Salute to Excellence Award for Best Documentary.
 Her Another View radio story, on the 25th Anniversary of the acapella group "Take 6" captured NABJ's 2013 Salute to Excellence Award for Best Radio Feature Story.
 Also in 2013, The Virginia Association of Broadcasters awarded her WHRO television documentary: "Solutions to the Dropout Epidemic" with a Best Human Interest Series honor, and her television documentary, The Norfolk 17: Their Story" netted a 2010 Telly Award.

 Lisa is the proud mother of two daughters and enjoys mentoring young people of all ages.
-This includes serving as WHRO's liaison to the PBS News Hour's Student Reporting Lab at Norfolk's Granby High School, supervising as many as five college interns at a time at WHRO and serving as the 2013-2014 Teen Advisor to Jack and Jill of America's Portsmouth, VA chapter.
+This includes serving as WHRO's liaison to the PBS News Hour's Student Reporting Lab at Norfolk's Granby High School, supervising as many as five college interns at a time at WHRO and serves on the Executive Board of Jack and Jill of America's Portsmouth, VA chapter.